yacoob/aib2ofx/README.md

         }
     }

-The fields are, as follows:
+The fields are as follows:

 * regNumber
     > Your AIB registered number.